AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/upgrade-platform-sdks/analytics-comparison.md

 The Adobe Experience Platform Analytics extension uses [tags](https://experience.adobe.com/#/data-collection/) to configure the Adobe Experience Platform SDKs.
 This replaces the ADBMobileConfig.json which the Mobile Services SDK used for configuration.
 To get started with the AEP SDKs:

-1. Create a mobile property on Launch. <br/>See [Set up a mobile property](../getting-started/create-a-mobile-property.md) for more information.
+1. Create a mobile property on tags. <br/>See [Set up a mobile property](../getting-started/create-a-mobile-property.md) for more information.
 2. Configure your mobile app with the create mobile property.<br/>The AEP Mobile Core extension provides general functionality required by all the Adobe AEP extensions.
 The Configuration extension is built into the Mobile Core and contains the configureWithAppId API.
-This API is used to link the Launch mobile property with your mobile app.
+This API is used to link the tag mobile property with your mobile app.
 The documentation for this API can be seen at the [Configuration API Reference](../mobile-core/configuration/api-reference.md#configurewithappid) page.
 A code sample showing the usage of this API is provided below.
 3. Once all the Platform extensions are imported and configured correctly, remove the v4 Mobile SDK dependency. <br/>This step is mandatory and a mix of v4 and AEP API calls is not supported.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>